- About Our Village

 Session Four – March 5, 2020 – Public Safety

 This session will invite the academy members to the Police Department building for a presentation on the Police Department by Police Chief Peter Nimmer and a presentation on the North Shore Fire Department consolidation by Fire Chief Robert Whitaker.
 Then, academy members will be offered a tour of the current facility and some of the equipment and vehicles the Public Safety departments utilize to keep the community safe.
-Chief Nimmer will identify some of the benefits of the space at the AB Data building and how that space will improve Police operations.
+Chief Nimmer will identify some of the benefits of the space at the old AB Data building and how that space has improved Police operations.

 Session Five – March 19, 2020 – Public Works & Infrastructure.

 Academy members will be invited to the Department of Public Works building to learn more about Shorewood’s Public Works operations.
 Public Works Director Leeann Butschlick will review some of the updates related towards road rehabilitation, stormwater infrastructure, snow and ice control, refuse and recycling collection, water quality and other significant issues.
 Then, Assistant Public Works Director Joel Kolste will take the academy members on a tour of the DPW facility as they have an opportunity to see the equipment and vehicles up close.